lochan28/school-project/README.md

 # school-project
-this is my first git repositery
+this is my first propper project in python